qngapparat/java2faas/README.md

     --entry-method hello
 ```

-Note: You don't have to name your files `Request.java` and `Response.java`.
-You can specify `--request-file FPATH` and/or `--response-file FPATH` instead.
+Note: If you don't name your files `Request.java` and `Response.java`, just specify `--request-file FPATH` and/or `--response-file FPATH` instead.

 ```
 ├── amazon